"We are changing the course of nursing and health science. We want you to change it with us."

 Program Purpose: Prepares scientists who will be educated to develop new knowledge through research and assume positions of leadership in academic and health care settings.

-- Utilize professional and research ethics and judgment in the conduct of research.
+- Apply professional and research ethics in the conduct of research.

-- Appreciate the components of scholarship: research, teaching, and service to the profession.
+- Interpret the components of scholarship to research, teaching, and services to advance nursing discipline.